pnorouzi/rl-path-racing/README.md

   *  Go to `f1tenth_gym_ros` folder and run the following in a new terminal: `sudo ./docker.sh`
   *  Run the following in a new terminal: `roslaunch first_race race_new.launch`

+#Race two: single car, obstacles
+For the old simulator:

+  *  Run the following in a new terminal: `roslaunch second_race race_old.launch`

+For the new simulator:

+  *  Go to `f1tenth_gym_ros` folder and run the following in a new terminal: `sudo ./docker.sh`
+  *  Run the following in a new terminal: `roslaunch second_race race_new.launch`

-In addition to finishing the requirisites for the first race, we have completed the following milestones preparing for the final race:
+In addition to finishing the prerequisites for the first race, we have completed the following milestones preparing for the final race:

   *  We created 10 lanes that go around the track (used for the action space of our RL) and you can see them below: